preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 + **Open in new window**: For some (maybe all) of of the teamworks, it can be a good idea to open the link in a new window.
 + **Padding**: You can add some padding between the block's borders and the list.

-Here's an example of a Navigation view with follow status shown (image from Omnia v7):
+Here's an example of a Navigation view with follow status shown:

 .. image:: follow-status-v7.png